LauBengaard/LauBengaard.github.io/section1.md

     frameborder="0">
 </iframe>

 We see a clear drop in accidents in 2020, but then a steady increase in the two years following.
 This suggests that the trend seen is due to Covid-19 rather than the City of Tempe successfully improving the traffic infrastructure and regulations.
-As a matter of fact the crashes with fatality has increased every year since the implementation of Vision Zero.
+As a matter of fact the crashes with fatality has increased every year since 2019 despite the drop of total accidents.

 Some of the changes already implemented by Vision Zero include:
 -  speed limit changes